Agentic-Trust-Layer/agentic-trust/apps/provider/README.md

 The server will start on port 3001 (or the port specified in the `PORT` environment variable).

 Available endpoints:
-- `GET /.well-known/agent-card.json` - Agent card for discovery
+- `GET /.well-known/agent.json` - Agent descriptor for discovery
 - `POST /api/a2a` - A2A message endpoint
 - `GET /health` - Health check endpoint